newsdev/ai2html/index.md

 *Options that are included in the settings text block by default:*

 - **image_format**
-  - <span style="font-variant: small-caps">Possible values</span>: `png` `png24` `jpg` `svg`
+  - <span style="font-variant: small-caps">Possible values</span>: `png` `png24` `jpg` `svg` `auto`
-  - <span style="font-variant: small-caps">Default</span>: `png`
+  - <span style="font-variant: small-caps">Default</span>: `auto`
   - You can specify more than one image format to be output by listing the desired formats separated by commas.
 This can be useful if you want to see which image format has the smallest file size.
 The first format in the list will be the only one referenced in the html.
 See [example](examples.html#svg-artboards) for SVG output.
+The `auto` option uses `png` by default, or `jpg` if the graphic includes a raster image, which is likely to be continuous-tone.
 - **responsiveness**
   - <span style="font-variant: small-caps">Possible values</span>: `fixed` `dynamic`
   - <span style="font-variant: small-caps">Default</span>: `fixed`